 Securing Ether on an exchange is a legitimate approach to security, particularly if the funds stored are relatively small in size compared to an investor’s overall portfolio.
-However, when storing coins on an exchange, you do not own the private key.
+However, when storing coins on an exchange, you do not own the private key to access those coins.
 Essentially, you have handed over responsibility of your Ether to the exchange.
-Exchanges are not the same as a bank, and the same financial regulations do not apply.
+Exchanges are not the same as a bank and the same financial regulations do not apply.
 Insolvency or theft may result in lost funds.

 Securing Ether is a critical step in ensuring that your investment is safe.
 Unlike many developed countries, the banks will not protect your cryptoassets like they protect your cash.
-As mentioned, investing in cryptocurrencies in unforgiving, securing Ether properly is critical.
-Those looking for a simpler security option by handing over this management to a 3rd party can see the above section.
+As mentioned, investing in cryptocurrencies is unforgiving and securing Ether properly is critical.
+Those looking for an easier security option may wish to hand over their wallet management to a 3rd party – details of which can be found above.

 The two most respected hardware wallets for Ethereum (and other cryptoassets) are Trezor and the Ledger Nano S. Those storing Ethereum on a Trezor device will need to use it in combination with MyEtherWallet (see the full guide here).
 For that reason, many users opt for the ease of use that comes with the Ledger Nano S.

 Whether you choose to store your coins on an exchange, desktop/mobile or hardware wallet, 2 Factor Authentication (2FA) is a highly recommended additional security layer.
 The 2FA process requires that the user inputs a one time password (OTP) before being able to login to a wallet or send Ether.
 Google Authenticator is one of the most popular interfaces for 2FA and is used by a range of Ethereum wallets.